tiangolo/dockerswarm.rocks/docs/portainer.md

 ## References

-This guide on Portainer is adapted from the <a href="http://portainer.readthedocs.io/en/stable/agent.html" target="_blank">official Portainer documentation for Docker Swarm mode clusters</a>, adding deployment restrictions to make sure the same volume and database is always used and to enable HTTPS via Traefik, using the same ideas from <a href="https://dockerswarm.rocks" target="_blank">DockerSwarm.rocks</a>.
+This guide on Portainer is adapted from the [official Portainer documentation for Docker Swarm mode clusters](http://portainer.readthedocs.io/en/stable/agent.html), adding deployment restrictions to make sure the same volume and database is always used and to enable HTTPS via Traefik, using the same ideas from [DockerSwarm.rocks](https://dockerswarm.rocks).